Gears (under construction and translation)

 There have been prototypes, with a moving cassette; the derailleur is nothing more than a fixed chain tensioner.
 So you avoid the out-of-line chain, but the construction is more complicated and more expensive (simplicity obliges).

 Another possibility to shift gears is the planetary system (= epicyclic system), usually in the hub.
-The basis of this design comes from clocks and was applied as a link system in 1800 steam engines.
-The Crypto crankshaft for high Bi (1878) was the first planetary system in the cycling technique; It had two modes: a direct drive and an acceleration.
-With the invention of the Safety moves the actuator to the rear hub.
-Around 1900 the first geared hubs on the market for rear axles; Sturmey-Archer in England by the manufacturer and in Germany by Fichtel & Sachs.
+The basis of this design comes from clocks and was already applied as a gear system in the 1800 steam engines.
+The Crypto crankshaft for high Bi (1878) was the first planetary system in the cycling technique; It had two modes: a direct drive and a high gear (acceleration).
+With the invention of the Safety bike, the driving force moves to the rear hub.
+Around 1900 the first internally geared rearhubs are marketed; in England by the manufacturer Sturmey-Archer and in Germany by Fichtel & Sachs.

-Epicyclic systems are based on the roller principle (see fig. 8a); If we have a shelf (black) on two roles (blue), will the role after a rotation across the bottom (yellow) the circumference 2 * π * r .
-The pivot point of the shelf on the surface goes around the beam d, and explains the distance 2 * π * d off, twice as much so.
-That might seem a little odd, but otherwise you would a closet on two loose rollers through the House.
-We provide everything from teeth, roll the bottom and get on the shelf to a circle, and fig. 8b.
+Epicyclic systems are based on the roller principle (see fig. 8a); If we have a shelf (black) moving on two rollers (blue) over the bottom (yellow), the rollers will cover a distance after a rotation equal to the circumference 2 * π * r .
+The pivot point of the shelf on the surface goes around the beam d, and explains the distance covered 2 * π * d , wich is twice as much.
+That might seem a little odd at first glance, but otherwise you would be able to roll a cupboard through the house on just two loose rollers.

 The number of teeth on the ring gear is equal to the number of teeth on the Sun wheel, + 2 times the number of teeth of the planetary gear.